The 13 Best-value cities in Europe for budget travelers in 2023

-Edinburgh is new to this “best value” list mainly because the British Pound feel in the wake of the Brexit vote and it continues to be very low in 2022.
-The UK has struggled more with COVID and inflation in 2022 and those things have depressed the economy and kept the British pound strangely low.
-You’ll probably want to start in London (see below), which is also weirdly cheap these days, and Edinburgh is the best second stop in Britain for most people.
+Edinburgh is new to this “best value” list mainly because the British Pound feel in the wake of the Brexit vote and it continues to be fairly low in 2023.
+You’ll probably want to start in London (see below), which is also unusually cheap these days, and Edinburgh is the best second stop in Britain for most people.

 The center of Edinburgh is compact enough to be able to see most of the sights on food, especially if you are staying near the Royal Mile or nearby in the New Town (which is still very old).
 This was always a fabulous city, but now that it’s cheaper than it has been in many, many years, it’s also a fabulous bargain within Europe.

 London needs no introduction and we don’t really need to tell you why you should want to come here.
 The reason it’s now on the “best value in Europe” list is that the currency has dropped since Brexit and in 2023 it’s still quite low by recent historical standards.
 They have had some inflation as well in recent years (like almost every other country), but at least the place won’t feel insanely expensive like it did in 2015 or so.